sehgaldhruv/HAPDAY-Task/README.md

 - Python 3.x
 - Django 3.x or later
-- OpenAI API key use my key sk-6aZKaKwSk4mp9QTYB5wAusAE1eDP4sFs0i7Sb2P-ZDT3BlbkFJMEG2pkzPN0XOjVP78oQg5lVTk5GbCBiDiPOyGxVaMA
+- OpenAI API key use my key i have mentioned it in views

 ### Installation